Bows

 • They require a lot of applied strength to hold and then draw

-• They are better suited for experienced archers
+• They’re better suited for experienced archers

 2. Compound Bow